isguser/VAIF/README.md

-# VRAIN
+# VAIF
-The Virtual Reality Agent Interaction Network (VRAIN) is a Unity package that allows users to create intelligent agents with minimal effort.
+The Virtual Agent Interaction Framework (VAIF) is a Unity package that allows users to create intelligent agents with minimal effort.

 ## Short-Term Features In Development
-The following is a list of tasks to-do or that are currently in the process of development:
+The following is a list of features that are currently in the process of development:
-1. JumpManager: adding 'jumps' between Events
+1. WildcardManager: handle verbal inputs
 2. RotateManager: turn the agent smoothly
 3. MemoryCheckManager: alter agent behavior based on memory (interactions with user(s)) -- requires logic/reasoning